John-Abbott-College/pia-ai-kits-2022/platform-testing/sensor_csv_impulse/README.md

 ```bash
 python ./classify.py < path to model >.eim
 ```
-and to make sure that the sensors are properly connected to the reterminal.
+and to make sure that the sensors are properly connected to the ReTerminal.